-You have the option to submit one make-up paper in case you want to improve a grade.
+You have the option to submit one extra t-paper in case you want to improve a grade.
 That is, you can submit a second t-paper 1, 2, or 3.
-The make-up paper still needs to be submitted on the day the respective article is being discussed (e.g., if you submitted t-paper 1 for session 2 then you can write a make-up paper for session 3, 4, or 5).
+But make sure not to wait until the end of the course.
+The make-up paper still needs to be submitted on the day the respective article is being discussed (e.g., if you submitted your first t-paper 1 for session 2 and if you want to submit a second t-paper 1, then you need to write that make-up paper on Spence & Driver or Mengotti et al. for session 3, or write on Ocelli et al. or Amedi et al 2001 to submit for session 4, or write on Amedi et al 2007 or Sathian et al to submit for session 5, etc.).

 25% Research proposal.
-The proposal is due on the last day of classes.
+The proposal is due on the last day of UTSC classes.
 Please go to Quercus for tips and instructions on "How to write a research proposal".